rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 - Supervisor: Dr. Ariel Levine
 -	Pre-processing of single-nucleus RNA sequencing (snRNAseq) data using Bash scripting and command-line tools, including CellRanger.
 -	Clustering, labelling, and differential expression analysis of snRNAseq data using industry standard tools in R and Python, including Seurat, UMAP, and DESeq2.
+- Development of support vetor machines and neural networks for classification of cell types from raw snRNAseq data.
 - Experience in cluster computing using Biowulf, one of the world's 150 most powerful computers.

 ### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA